 - the Council of Library and Information Professionals (CILIP)

 - the Archives and Records Association

 Our graduates have a high rate of employability.
-We form part of the Digital Curation Centre (DCC) and are home to the Digital Preservation Coalition (DPC).
+We are home to the Digital Preservation Coalition (DPC).